 Education is pursued among boys and girls alike, but when push comes to shove, both are called back to help with traditional roles for the family: men with herding cattle and women with household responsibilities.

 In the cases where women have more access to professional and educational opportunities, they are not taken seriously.
 They face lower wages, higher unemployment and sexual harassment compared to men.
-While Mongolian women may have more independence compared with other countries throughout Asia, they are no exception to
+While Mongolian

 MONGOLIA